rabbitmq/rabbitmq-public-umbrella/README.md

 ### Integration Tests

-Integration tests require that you have JDK 7+ and Maven 3.x installed.
+Integration tests require that you have JDK *+ and Maven 3.x installed.
 To run all test suites with:

     cd deps/rabbitmq_java_client
-    mvn verify
+    make tests

 ### Full Server Tests